 “I’m not going to give up,” she says.
 “I’m going to dance and do yoga for as long as I live.”

 Check out this gorgeous photo shoot with Tao by Robert Sturman.
-That’s her in the post image above.
-I’m not sure what I’m more envious of — her flexibility or how she’s rockin’ that red dress.
+I’m not sure what I’m more envious of—her flexibility or how she’s rockin’ that red dress.
 (Update: Tao recently turned 98 and has just published her autobiography.)